Noon at John Stewart Memorial Library

 Choreographer and Dancer

 Megan Mizanty is the artistic director of MizantyMoves Dance Works.
 Her dances bridge live sound with movement, entangling these disciplines with collaboration at its heart.
-The company is currently composed of New York-based dancers Larissa Asebedo, Joan Bradford, Kailey McCrudden and Madi McGain.
+The company is composed of New York-based dancers Larissa Asebedo, Joan https://lh4.googleusercontent.com/0oCdph0rHW9veebBZnloA8Gf-xM0bGPUwWIQos..., Kailey McCrudden and Madi McGain.
 Megan is an Assistant Professor of Dance at Wilson College.
-She has performed internationally with Project Trans(m)it, producing two dance film festivals, in London and Philadelphia.
+She has performed internationally with Project Trans(m)it, producing dance film festivals in London and Philadelphia.
 Megan has danced with companies in New York and Philadelphia, including Birds on a Wire Dance Theatre, Improbable Stage Productions, LINKED dance-theatre and toured with Matthew Frazier-Smith Dance.
-She received a BA in English Literature from Ithaca College and an MFA in Dance from Temple University.
-Megan was a Dance in Leadership recipient from Dance/USA, awarded by the Andrew Mellon Foundation, as well as the Linda Rolfe New Writer's Prize recipient from Routledge Publications.
+She received a BA in English from Ithaca College and an MFA in Dance from Temple University.
+Megan was a Dance in Leadership recipient from Dance/USA, awarded by the Andrew Mellon Foundation, and a Linda Rolfe New Writer's Prize recipient from Routledge Publications.
 Her past choreography has been described as "[I]ntriguing, fresh and unpredictable" (Times Union Review) with "[B]eautiful singers and fully invested dancers" (Critical Dance).